PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 shape reconciliation or following affine cleanup.
 The focused gate passes `372 passed, 1 xfailed in 19.62s`, the 114-file branch-changed suite passes `1700 passed, 1 xfailed in 32.97s`, and targeted static validation passes.

+The two direct repair calls now retain their unchanged dictionaries as `_late_orphan_recurrent_repair_stats` and `_late_unbound_input_repair_stats`.
+Both remain unconsumed and do not steer the following affine cleanup.
+Recurrent and unbound-input repair behavior, conditional shape reconciliation, call order, and arguments remain unchanged.
+The focused gate passes `373 passed in 19.26s`, the 114-file branch-changed suite passes `1701 passed in 32.80s`, and targeted static validation passes.